What It Is all about

 - Privacy Center

-Here you will find all the important general settings, like "timezone", "data protection settings", etc. that you can define per each website.
+Here you will find all the important general settings, like time zone and data protection etc. that you can define per each website.
 You can update the website's settings anytime you like.
 These settings are available for both website owners and website contributors.

-This tile allows you to define the local time/time zone for this website.
-This is important to display the statistics right for you and for you received more sophisticated results for decision-making.
+This section allows you to define the local time/time zone for this website.
+This is an important step which will enable the statistics to display correctly and give you more sophisticated results for decision-making.

-Important hint: If you have multiple websites, please set the time zone for each newly added domain.
+Important hint: If you have multiple websites, remember to set the time zone for each newly added domain.

-In this tiles you are able to select notifications you would like to receive via email:
+In this segment, you are able to select notifications you would like to receive via email:

 - Website statistics reports: in this email-notification you will see a set of the most important statistics (number of visitors, unique visitors, conversions, etc.) regarding a website.
 This will supply you on the go with the most important information without you having to log in to your account.

-- Email address: please fill in your desired email address on which you would like to receive these notifications
+- Email address: Fill in the email address to which you would like to receive these notifications

 If you do not want certain visits to be considered in the data within your account, you have three options: